Smile-SA/gdpr-dump/docs/02-configuration.md

 ## Filtering Values

-**This feature is not yet implemented.**

-It will be possible to limit the data dumped for each table:
+It is possible to limit the data dumped for each table.

 ```yaml
 tables: